-THE CULTURAL PROFILE OF THE COLLEGE
+THE CULTURAL MAKEUP OF THE COLLEGE

 Gilson College has a rich variety of cultures.
 Australian, South and South-East Asian, Middle Eastern, Hispanic, African and a variety of European backgrounds make up the bulk of the cultural components.
 This multi-cultural mix is another of the strengths of Gilson.
-Each culture brings something special and exciting to the community and adds its unique characteristics to the Western context that underpins our College.
+Each culture brings something special and exciting to the mix.